dotmaster/NodeBase/README.md

 ### Best practices

+OPTIONS AND DEFAULTS

+- options are composed by @constructor.objdefaults, @defaults, and mixin defaults, before mixin options
+- static options are composed of static obj defaults and static class level defaults before mixed in through static with static SUPERCLASS defaults
+- defaults can be either set with @default or by passing a second argument to NodeBase constructor
+- static defaults can be set with @default before the constructor statement and before calling static

+ERROR HANDLING AND MESSAGING

 - always install an @on 'error' handler at constructor time
 - use @error(message, type, other, args)
 - use an _error(message, type, args) function in your class for consistent error handling and
-- emit errors with a message, type, and data field MIXINS
+- emit errors with a message, type, and data field

+MIXINS

 - avoid mixins if not nodeBase, but instead subscribe to events of shallowed objects
 - use own statement when mixing in and filter out warnings by using the false parameter at the end of merge
 - set object @defaults before calling super
 - always call super with opts, and second argument default (super expects nothing else)
 - if you inherit from nodeBase defaults will be taken from @defaults (see before)
 - when mixing in functions take special care of what you really need by using the own keyword and by using merge diversifying for special member vars like @options

 STATIC USAGE

 - use NodeBase.static(@) if you want to use it
 - set object @defaults before calling NodeBase.static
 - call CLASS.options.logLevel = 'ALL' during constructor #turn on logging of CLASS level events
 - make a static log shortcut if you like log = -> CLASS.log arguments...
+- use CLASS_emitter for static level events_